Fante Confederacy: Ashanti invasion and the fall of the coastal coalition

 By the late 18th century, tensions between the Ashanti Empire and the Fante Confederacy had escalated significantly.
 Although the British publicly supported the Fante, their commitment rarely extended beyond limited logistical support.
 Internal memos from 1772 acknowledged the strategic value of the Fante alliance, yet emphasized that real intervention would only follow threats to British forts.

 In 1806, Ashanti forces launched a full-scale invasion of Fanteland in an effort to gain direct control of coastal trade.
 The British, as in previous decades, confined their role to supplying arms and provisions, hoping to avoid a direct confrontation.
 The Fante were decisively defeated.
 Further Ashanti campaigns in 1809, 1810, 1811, and 1814–16 solidified their coastal presence, replacing Fante war leaders with chiefs loyal to Kumasi.

-Despite these defeats, Fante resistance persisted.
-British policy toward the Ashanti remained inconsistent—on one hand tolerating Ashanti control, on the other hand covertly encouraging Fante resistance.
-This ambiguity contributed to the outbreak of the First Anglo-Ashanti War, during which Governor Sir Charles MacCarthy was killed at the Battle of Nsamankow in 1824.

-At the 1826 Battle of Dodowa, however, a combined Fante and British force defeated the Ashanti army.
-The ensuing 1831 treaty effectively restored Fante independence, recognizing their sovereignty and prohibiting further Ashanti incursions into the coastal region.
+Despite the defeats, Fante resistance persisted.
+British policy toward the Ashanti was inconsistent was inconsistent; they sometimes tolerated thoer control and other times encouraged Fante resistance.
+The ambiguity led to the outbreak of the First Anglo-Ashanti War, during which Governor Sir Charles MacCarthy was killed at the Battle of Nsamankow in 1824.
+At the 1826 Battle of Dodowa, a combined Fante and British force defeated the Ashanti army.
+The 1831 treaty restored Fante independence, recognizing their sovereignty and prohibiting further Ashanti invasions into the coastal region.

-The Fante confederacy was structured as a commonwealth, without a high king, although some of the non-Borbor Fante states had kings.
-The head of state was the Brafo, who led the Fante army in war and represented the state in negotiations with external powers.
-He was elected by the council of chiefs, the Mfanise Ahernfo Nbyiamu, which was composed of the heads of the various quarters of Mankessim.
-Each one of these 'Curranteers' also represented the interests of one of the Fante provinces.

-The chiefs and kings of other states in the confederation, called 'Caboceers' in European sources, came to Mankessim at least once a year for the Ahoba Kuma festival, where they formed a body that served as a parliament to make important decisions.
-The Nananom Mpow shrine grew into a regionally important site, enforcing oaths, providing oracles, and advising the ruling council.